pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-binning/tutorial.md

 A benchmark study of metagenomics software can be found at {%cite Sczyrba2017%}.
 MetaBAT 2 outperforms previous MetaBAT and other alternatives in both accuracy and computational efficiency .
 All are based on default parameters ({%cite Sczyrba2017%}).

 **In this tutorial, we will learn how to run metagenomic binning tools and evaluate the quality of the results**.
-In order to do that, we will use data from the study: [Temporal shotgun metagenomic dissection of the coffee fermentation ecosystem](https://www.ebi.ac.uk/metagenomics/studies/MGYS00005630#overview) and MetaBAT 2 algorithm.
+In order to do that, we will use data from the study: [Temporal shotgun metagenomic dissection of the coffee fermentation ecosystem](https://www.ebi.ac.uk/metagenomics/studies/MGYS00005630#overview) and the MetaBAT 2 algorithm.
 MetaBAT is a popular software tool for metagenomics binning, and there are several reasons why it is often used:
 - *High accuracy*: MetaBAT uses a combination of tetranucleotide frequency, coverage depth, and read linkage information to bin contigs, which has been shown to be highly accurate and efficient.
 - *Easy to use*: MetaBAT has a user-friendly interface and can be run on a standard desktop computer, making it accessible to a wide range of researchers with varying levels of computational expertise.
 - *Flexibility*: MetaBAT can be used with a variety of sequencing technologies, including Illumina, PacBio, and Nanopore, and can be applied to both microbial and viral metagenomes.